 In 2010 I approached Chris with the desire to build some bikes under my own name—Chapman Cycles.
 The reason being that I wanted to try and create a brand of bicycle that was specific in style and focused on commuting, light touring, and city bikes (bikes with which I identify most).
 I built bikes for my family and friends and it was a fun side project for a couple of years.
 But the list has been growing and the time to part ways with Circle A Cycles is coming to a head.

 I am not severing ties or burning any bridges with Circle A. I still consider Chris and Jay (our painter and soon to be builder) not as co-workers but as two of my closest friends.
 I will still be working at the shop finishing up paint work and frames for customers on my Circle A list.
-I wish the best for Circle A Cycles and I look forward to seeing Chris and Jay continue to make the best bloody bikes on the planet!
+I wish the best for Circle A Cycles and I look forward to seeing Chris and Jay continue to make some of the best bloody bikes on the planet!

 I had built a bike for David several years ago and it came back to the shop for new paint, new stainless logos on the downtube, and new chrome on the racks.
 The transformation is amazing!
 Although I am a big fan of metallic brown, the “new” bike is a step up in the classy department.